MightySergo/git_lessions/git instruction.md

 - `git reset`: Reset the master branch to the specified state.
 - `git revert`: Revert some existing commits.
 - `git rm`: Remove files from the working tree and from the index.
+- `git pull`: Fetch from and integrate with another repository or a local branch.
+- `git push`: Update remote refs along with associated objects.

 # Remote Repository
+In this section, we will explore the Git's possibility to work with remote repositories on platform Github

 ## GitHub
 To create a remote repository using GitHub, follow the instructions below: